-The following methods of payment are accepted online: VISA, MasterCard, Discover and American Express.
-A service fee of 2.5 percent is assessed at the time of processing.
-Free electronic check (e-Check) payments are also accepted online.
+The following methods of payment are accepted online through the University's online payment system: VISA, MasterCard, Discover and American Express.
+A service fee of 2.85% per transaction for domestic card payments and a 4.25% per transaction fee for international card payments is assessed at the time of processing.
+ACH payments have a \$0.60 fee per transaction assessed.
 Credit card payments are not accepted in person, by mail, phone, email or fax.
-For further information, please contact the Student Financial Services, 360-688-2180.
+For further information, please contact the Student Financial Services Office, 360-688-2180.